 What is a Portable Dual Fuel Generator?

-A generator with the option of using two fuels whenever one fuel is not available is a dual fuel generator.
+A generator with the option of using two fuels whenever one fuel is not available, it can work on the other fuel supported by it.

 It gives the same performance on the combustion of 2 different fuels after mixing them and manages their residues.